Frequently asked questions (FAQ)

 - Catch some water in a light-coloured cup.
 If the water isn't clear, turn off the tap, wait 30 minutes and try again.
 Discoloured water usually doesn't last long.
 If your water still isn't clear after two to three hours, contact 311.

-Dirty or discoloured water is from a change in flow of water in the system.
+Discoloured water is from a change in flow of water in the system.
 This can cause sediment in the water pipes to loosen and be released into the water.
-The change of flow may be caused by water main breaks, firefighting or water main cleaning.
+The change of flow may be caused by activities such as water main breaks, firefighting or water main cleaning.
+Visit MyUtilityInfo to see if there is any nearby water main work.

-We will look at our water main activity page to see if there is an explanation for the discoloured water in your neighbourhood (e.g., water main break).
+We will look at MyUtilityInfo to see if there is an explanation for the discoloured water in your neighbourhood.
 If there is a high number of reports of discoloured water in a neighbourhood, we may flush the water mains in the area (i.e., open the fire hydrants and drain the water into the street).
 This will usually solve the problem.

-Here is a chart of calls about discoloured water over the past few years, including calls up to and including December 28, 2015:
+Here is a chart of calls about discoloured water over the past few years, including calls up to to December 31, 2018.

 Cause of Discoloured Water

-Elevated levels of manganese are the major cause of the significant increase in reports of discoloured water.
+Elevated levels of manganese were the major cause of the significant increase in reports of discoloured water.

 Manganese is a naturally-occurring element that can be found universally in the air, soil, and water.
 It is an essential nutrient for humans and animals, with humans getting most of their manganese through food.

-The data shows an increase in the manganese in the treated water since the water treatment plant began operations in December 2009.
+The data shows an increase in the manganese in the distribution system when the water treatment plant began operations in December 2009 and a decrease in the manganese in the distribution system when we switched to a new coagulant in the fall of 2018.

-Although manganese levels have risen over the years in Shoal Lake, Winnipeg’s water source, the primary source of the increase in manganese is ferric chloride, used in one of the key treatment processes (coagulation) at the drinking water treatment plant.
-The materials used to manufacture ferric chloride contain manganese.
-Ferric chloride is approved for use in drinking water treatment by an American Water Works Association standard and is used in drinking water treatment plants across North America.
+Although manganese levels have risen over the years in Shoal Lake, Winnipeg's water source, the primary source of the increase in manganese is ferric chloride, which was initially used in one of the key treatment processes (coagulation) at the drinking water treatment plant.
+In the fall of 2018, we switched to a new coagulant, ferric sulphate, which contains less manganese.
+The switch was one of the recommendations from the consultant to reduce the levels of manganese.

 Manganese is an essential nutrient for physiological function, with most of the manganese in our body coming from food.
 Currently, the guideline for manganese, 0.05 mg/L, is set as an aesthetic (e.g., colour, odour, taste) objective in the Canadian drinking water quality guidelines.
 A maximum acceptable concentration to protect health has not been set.
 Studies on the possible health effects of manganese in drinking water are underway, but preliminary information indicates that any health effects would be at levels in drinking water that would be substantially higher (10 times) than those found in Winnipeg's drinking water, and would have to be associated with an exposure over a long period of time.
 For comparison, an average cup of tea may contain 0.4-1.3 mg of manganese and an average cup of apple juice may contain 0.2 mg of manganese.